judelFintch/judelFintch/README.md

 👯 I’m looking to collaborate on open-source projects and web applications that utilize these technologies.
 🤔 I’m looking for help with optimizing website performance and accessibility.
 💬 Ask me about web development, programming languages, or tech trends!
-📫 How to reach me: [your-email@example.com](mailto:your-email@example.com)
+📫 How to reach me: judel@fintchweb.com
 😄 Pronouns: He/Him
 ⚡ Fun fact: I love exploring new technologies and coding challenges during my free time!

-### Skills
-- **JavaScript**:
-  - 🗓️ Log: Extensive experience in building interactive web applications using JavaScript, including ES6+ features and DOM manipulation.

-- **Livewire**:
-  - 🗓️ Log: Proficient in developing dynamic interfaces with Livewire, enhancing the Laravel ecosystem with real-time interactions.

-Feel free to reach out for collaborations or discussions on these topics!